daniel-llach/algorithms/README.md

 # algorithms
-some algorithms exercises to learn
+some algorithms exercises in javascript to learn